mavenlink/brainstem/README.md

-# ApiPresenter
+# Brainstem

 The API Presenter gem provides a framework for converting model objects into JSON-compatible hashes.
-Presenters that inherit from the ApiPresenter class are able to apply sorting and filtering options, either by default or as requested by end-users of the API.
+Presenters that inherit from the Brainstem class are able to apply sorting and filtering options, either by default or as requested by end-users of the API.
 Presenters also handle all of the work of loading and presenting associations of the objects that are being requested, allowing fewer requests and smaller responses.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'api_presenter'
+    gem 'brainstem'

 ## Usage

-Create a class that inherits from ApiPresenter::Base, named after the model you want to present.
+Create a class that inherits from Brainstem::Presenter, named after the model you want to present.
 For example:

-    class UserPresenter < ApiPresenter::Base
+    class UserPresenter < Brainstem::Presenter

       # Return a ruby hash that can be converted to JSON
       def present(user)